--Explain three confidentiality boundaries to consider when treating self-harming clients.
+-Name three confidentiality boundaries to consider when treating self-harming clients.

 -Explain concepts of consulting colleagues in relation to a client’s confidentiality.

--Explain three controversies resulting from concerns about confidentiality boundaries.
+-Name three controversies resulting from concerns about confidentiality boundaries.

--Explain three concepts regarding confidentiality boundaries related to very young children.
+-Name three concepts regarding confidentiality boundaries related to very young children.

 -Explain the psychologist’s role in end-of-life decisions.

--Explain four of the nine arguments for continuous observation.
+-Name the nine arguments for continuous observation.

 -Explain undue influence.